japonte21/hangman/README.md

 ### Prerequisites

 Ensure that you have a version of Java compatiable with your local machine.
 To check this, run the command ```java -version``` in terminal.
-If you don't have Java, download the latest version compatiable with you machine on the [Java SE website](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+If you don't have Java, download the latest version compatiable with you machine on the [Java SE Development Kit website](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ## Versions
 - ```1.2.0```